ORT-Interactive-GmbH/OnlineL10n/README.md

 }
 ```

-And provide your own class implementing the `LanguageProvider` protocol, like the `UILanguageProvider` in the example above:
+And provide your own class implementing the `LanguageProvider` protocol, like the `UILanguageProvider` in the example below:
 ``` Swift
 import OnlineL10n